davidrusnak/netsuite-ns/README.md

 There is no prediction which machine will be started with new or old version.
 Machine can be also started with the new `v2` version and then switched back to the old `v1` version.

-User must know no difference even though he can end up on any server in any version.
+User must see no difference even though any of their request may end up on any server in any version.

 Sample code is part of bigger application, so please do not change: